gladiatortf/gladiator.tf-stats-bptf/README.md

+# ⚠️Gladiator.tf has shut down, this script is no longer functional⚠️

 # gladiator.tf stats on backpack.tf

 A script to put links to gladiator.tf time machine and item statistics on some backpack.tf pages.